 The last question is extremely important.
 In an age where just about anyone can find information on just about anything, writing blog posts that matter is just as much about writing informational posts as it is about writing posts that your audience can relate to and sympathize with.

 Think about it.
 If you are a travel blogger who specializes in hotel reviews, but you only ever have good things to say about a hotel, and you only ever use superlatives to describe how amazing everything is in the hotel, how do you expect your reader to trust your reviews?
 It’s impossible that anyone stays in a random sample of 10 hotels and doesn’t have one negative thing to say about any of the hotels.
 There will be things – whether big or small – that aren’t to your taste.
 By mentioning the pain points, you not only help lend credibility to what you write, but you also help your audience to sympathize with you if they have the same preferences or pain points that you have.
-When a reader start sympathizing with you, they start trusting you.
-And when they start trusting you, they start coming back to you again and again for advice.
+When a reader starts to sympathize with you, they start to feel more connected with you and trust you.
+And when they start to trust you, they start to come back to you (your blog) again and again for advice.

 3. Tell Engaging Stories

 Another way to write blog posts that matter is by telling engaging stories.
 Maybe you traveled to a third world country for the first time and experienced feelings and thoughts you’ve never experienced before.
 Maybe you saw people interact in a way you’ve never seen before.
 These are impactful stories that people who haven’t experienced those things want to read about.

 When done well, storytelling can be the most powerful tool for writing blog posts that matter.
 However, make sure you reserve these posts for truly compelling stories.
 No one wants to read a mere account of your day – save that for your personal diary.

 4. Keep It Concise